Density estimation on smooth manifolds with normalizing flows: Experiments

 \subsection{Running times}

-Modelling the topology of the data manifold yields tangible benefits regarding computation time.
-Since learning the topology of Euclidean patches is easier for a model, our approach generally uses fewer flow layers and parameters than most baselines.
-Furthermore, with the exception of NCPS and WHC for the synthetic data sets, convergence times are consistently faster than all other baselines even when early stopping is used.
-Table~\ref{tab:runtimes} shows the wallclock times of all models.
-For the experiments on section~\ref{sec:synthetic} all models were trained on the CPU since runtimes were significantly faster than on GPUs.
+Respecting the topology of the data manifold yields tangible benefits to runtimes.
+Our approach generally uses fewer flow layers and parameters than most baselines leading to consistently smaller convergence times than all other baselines.
+Table~\ref{tab:runtimes} shows model wallclock times.
+For the experiments on section~\ref{sec:synthetic} all models were trained on the CPU.
 For all other experiments all models were trained on a Titan X (Pascal) GPU.
-Further details can be found in Appendix~\ref{app:runtimes}.